Nova Mutum: Education

-Nova Mutum is a regional industrial qualification center; the municipality has a Senai unit that offers more than four thousand places in professional education courses in the areas of Food and Beverage, Construction, Management, Health, Safety at Work, Information Technology and Automotive.
+Nova Mutum is a regional industrial qualification center; the municipality has a unit from Senai(a private industrial education provider) that offers more than four thousand places in professional education courses in the areas of Food and Beverage, Construction, Management, Health, Safety at Work, Information Technology and Automotive.

-Besides Nova Mutum, they are also attended from the municipalities: Alto Paraguay, Arenápolis, Diamantino, Nortelândia, Nova Maryland, Nova Maringa, Santa Rita do Trivelato, St. Alphonsus and Sao Jose do Rio Claro.
+Besides Nova Mutum, the following municipalities are also serviced: Alto Paraguay, Arenápolis, Diamantino, Nortelândia, Nova Maryland, Nova Maringa, Santa Rita do Trivelato, St. Alphonsus and Sao Jose do Rio Claro.
 The unit is the most modern and sustainable in the State, being a reference point in architecture, design and sustainability, with a total area of 4,824.63 m2 that includes computer labs, microcomputer maintenance, cutting and sewing, baking, electrical and automation, maintenance, mechanical and machine shop.
-It has 20 classrooms, a library, environment for mobile actions, auditorium, canteen and cafeteria.
+It has 20 classrooms, a library, an environment for mobile activities, an auditorium, a canteen and a cafeteria.

-The city has a campus of the State University of Mato Grosso (UNEMAT), which provides the management courses, accounting and agronomy.
-Nova Mutum is a reference base in education with state and municipal schools of high standard, with swimming pool, swimming lessons, ballet, judo and food planned by nutritionists.
-Its mark on Ideb 2015 is 5.8.
+The city has a campus of the State University of Mato Grosso (UNEMAT), which provides management courses, accounting and agronomy.
+Nova Mutum is a reference base in education with state and municipal schools of high standard, with a swimming pool, swimming lessons, ballet, judo and food planned by nutritionists.